Sravik-Sajja/rung/README.md

 # Rung

 Rung is a differentiated-instruction prototype for middle-school math.
-A learner takes a short check-in, receives a separate focused-practice plan for each skill that needs work, and gets answer-safe AI support.
+A learner takes a short check-in, receives a separate AI-assisted focused-practice plan for each skill that needs work, and gets answer-safe AI support.
 Teachers can view evidence in a heatmap, take a quick action, and open an AI-assisted small-group mini-lesson.

 Correctness, scoring, and mastery are deterministic server decisions.
 GPT-5.6 helps with bounded explanation, tutoring, practice planning, and lesson drafting; it never decides whether an answer is correct or whether a learner has mastered a skill.